Traumatic Brain Injury Clinical Training Opportunities

-TBICoE offers training opportunities and resources along the care continuum of TBI management from prevention to recovery for military and civilian health care providers.
-These trainings and educational materials support TBICoE's provider resources, are free, and some offer continuing education credit.
+TBICoE offers training opportunities and resources along the care continuum of TBI management from prevention to recovery for military and civilian medical providers.
+These trainings and educational materials support TBICoE's clinical recommendations and tools, are free, and some offer continuing education credit.

-TBI educators, known as regional education coordinators, are available to provide in-person or virtual training on our clinical tools.
-Email TBICoE's dissemination team to be connected with an REC nearest you.
+Network dissemination coordinators are available to provide in-person or virtual training on our clinical tools.
+Email TBICoE's dissemination team to schedule.

 Online Training on Joint Knowledge Online

 TBICoE has developed and launched the Progressive Return to Activity Provider Training on DOD’s training platform, Joint Knowledge Online.
-The PRA JKO training is a convenient, detailed course that breaks down key concepts of the PRA clinical recommendation.
-This training includes periodic knowledge checks, interactive content, and a case study to test the learner’s understanding of the content.
+This training is a convenient, detailed course that breaks down key concepts of the PRA clinical recommendation.
+It includes periodic knowledge checks, interactive content, and a case study to test the learner’s understanding of the content.
 There's a one-hour continuing education credit attached through DHA’s Continuing Education Program Office.
-(CAC authentication required) Other training resources for the PRA are available below that don't require CAC authentication.
+(CAC authentication required.)
+Other self-guided training resources for the PRA are available below that don't require CAC authentication.

 DHA-US1226 Progressive Return to Activity Training